POLICIES AND PROCEDURES

 Errors must be reported during the initial thirty (30) day period immediately following the date that a Market Partner or VIP Customer first joins MONAT.
 Sponsor changes are not permitted after such initial thirty (30) day period.
 To request a Sponsor change, a Market Partner must contact Customer Service to initiate the request.
 All Sponsor correction requests are subject to approval not only by the Company, but also by the current Sponsor and new Sponsor.

-*In certain circumstances, MONAT may use its discretion to assign a Sponsor that may be in the best interest of the MONAT business, or the business of the Market Partners involved.
+*In certain extreme circumstances, MONAT may use its discretion via internal review board to assign a Sponsor that may be in the best interest of the MONAT business, or the business of the Market Partners involved.

 3.5.1 - CANCELLATION AND RE-APPLICATION

-Market Partners may legitimately change organisations by voluntarily terminating their MONAT Market Partner Agreement in writing and remaining inactive (i.e., no purchases of MONAT products for resale, no sales of MONAT products, no sponsoring, no attendance at any MONAT functions, and no participation in any other form of Market Partner activity, or operation of any other MONAT business) for six (6) full months.
-Spouses and other members of the Market Partner’s household may not enrol during this six-month period.
-The purchase of a new Starter Kit is required upon re-enrolment.
-Following the six-month period of inactivity, the former Market Partner may reapply under their previous or a new Sponsor, however, the former Market Partner’s Marketing Organisation will remain in the original line of sponsorship.
+Market Partners may legitimately change organisations by voluntarily terminating their MONAT Market Partner Agreement by contacting the MONAT Customer and MP Care Departmentand remaining inactive (i.e., no purchases of MONAT products for resale, no sales of MONAT products, no sponsoring, no attendance at any MONAT functions, and no participation in any other form of Market Partner activity, or operation of any other MONAT business) for six (6) full months.
+Spouses and other members of the Market Partner’s household may not enroll during this six-month period.
+The purchase of a new Starter Kit is required upon re-enrollment.
+Following the six-month period of inactivity, the former Market Partner may reapply under their previous or a new Sponsor, however, the former Market Partner’s Downline will remain in the original line of sponsorship.

 3.5.2 - NON-CIRCUMVENTION; WAIVER OF CLAIMS